pjbiggs/Massey203311/Week5/Week5.md

 ### Calling variants

-Tools we are going to use in this section and how to intall them if you not have done it yet.
+Tools we are going to use in this section and how to install them if you not have done it yet.

 ```bash
 $ mamba install bamtools